 Industrial waste is generated from industrial activity and comprises any material that has become unusable throughout the manufacturing process from factories, mills, and mining operations.

 It includes dirt and gravel, bricks and concrete, scrap metal, oil, solvents, chemicals, scrap wood, and even food waste from restaurants.
-Industrial waste can be solid, liquid, or semi-solid, separated into hazardous and non-hazardous industrial waste.
+The industrial waste can be solid, liquid, or semi-solid, separated into hazardous and non-hazardous industrial waste.

 Let’s go through,

-- What is Hazardous and Non-hazardous industrial waste?
+- What are Hazardous and Non-hazardous industrial waste?

-- How does Recykal ensure end-end channelling of industrial waste?
+- How does Recykal ensure end-end channeling of industrial waste?

 What is Hazardous Waste?

-When treating hazardous waste, it can be disposed of at a facility established by the waste generators or at Common Hazardous Waste Treatment, Storage, and Disposal Facilities (TSDFs).
+When treating and disposing of hazardous waste, it can be disposed of at a facility established by the waste generators (Captive facility ) or at Common Hazardous Waste Treatment, Storage, and Disposal Facilities (TSDFs).
 In 17 states and union territories, there are 40 facilities for treating, storing, and disposing of hazardous waste.

 Hazardous waste such as lead-acid battery scraps, used oil, waste oil, wasted catalyst, etc., and other waste such as waste tires, paper waste, metal scrap, etc., are utilised as raw material and supplementary resource for material and energy recovery by companies interested in recycling such waste.
 Therefore, it is always better to recycle or recover these materials rather than dispose of them in landfills or by incineration.